bens-schreiber/virtual-packet-tracer/README.md

 # Virtual Packet Tracer by Benjamin Schreiber

+Live WASM compiled demo https://bschr.dev/vpt

-A Cisco Packet Tracer inspired simulation tool which allows you to create virtual network environments, test communication between devices, trace packets, and inspect input and output.
+VPT is a Cisco Packet Tracer inspired simulation tool which allows you to create virtual network environments, test communication between devices, trace packets, and inspect input and output.
 Packets are fully serialized to byte level before being transmitted across devices.
 Currently simulates layers 1 2 and 3 of the OSI model and stays true to their IEEE standards.

-This project was created with Rust, with the networking API created from scratch (see `tests`).
-The front end was created using RayLib and RayGUI, which added some challenges in both creating an immediate mode GUI and managing entities/collision detection (all done in linear time w/ respect to the amount of devices for this project, in others I've implemented BVH trees but for a graphical interface it really isn't necessary).

 Router example (RIP allows routers to know where outside networks are!)